jaredpetersen/raspilive/README.md

 ##### Options
 ###### -d, --directory
-The specified directory will be used to host the streaming video files.
+The directory used to host the streaming video files.
 Those concerned about the long-term health of their pi's SD card may opt to point raspi-live to a RAMDisk so that the files are only stored in memory.
 However, this also means that you will be unable to recover any of the footage if the power is cut.

 Defaults to `/home/<USERNAME>/camera` but `/srv/camera` is recommended as raspi-live is a server.